All Episodes

 He knew there's media there.

-I think he used the forum to try take the occasion here to spread his own message about the economy and everything else he's trying to accomplish in his campaign.
+I think he used the forum to try to take the occasion here to spread his own message about the economy and everything else he's trying to accomplish in his campaign.

 I think he used this event as an opportunity rather than to speak to these people directly as his primary purpose.

-So we put together a montage of various media figures all over the place from the Washington Post to CNN to NBC to Nancy Pelosi, and this is what we found when we put the montage together.
+So we put together a montage of various media figures All over the place from the Washington Post to CNN to NBC to Nancy Pelosi.

 He went in there with an eye toward an audience which is really not black voters.